kindect/Adapted-game-snake/README.md

 # this is the main entry of kindect/Adapted-game-snake
 The project is written in Python, and currently it is used for the contest.

-using MulanPSL-2 lisense which is required for the contest.
+Using MulanPSL-2 lisense which is required for the contest.

 Futher info about the code can be found in wiki.